• Skip to primary navigation

 Add the blackberry simple syrup.

-The simple syrup should be made ahead of time and cooled completely before using in a cocktail recipe so be sure to plan ahead!
+Note: The simple syrup should be made ahead of time and cooled completely before use in a cocktail recipe so be sure to plan ahead!

 This small measuring cup (similar) makes mixing cocktails at home super easy.